Sumqz/Sumqz-s-Split-Keyboard/README.md

 # Sumqz-s-Split-Keyboard

+##NOTE TO REVIEWER FROM BLUEPRINT: Because the projects exceeds the 100 dollar price limit of T3 projects i am willing to pay the additional 50 dollars needed.
+I am happy with a partial grant!

 Hey everyone, this is my split keyboard project.

 I always felt that traditional keyboards were functional but boring, so I decided to build my own.
 It can work as two separate halves or snap together with magnets to become a full 75% style keyboard in seconds.